 - o security governance structure;

-- o security action plan
+- o security action plan;

 - o security risk register;

 - o policies and procedures updated regularly;

 - o security audits/threat and risk assessments;

 - o Business Continuity Plan;

 - o staff awareness;

 - o effective relationship with the RCMP;

 - o enhanced physical security measures.

-- Aging legacy IT systems and applications: failure of aging legacy systems and applications, such as the Case Management System (CMS), as evidenced by system downtime or failure, flexibility of systems to handle new requirements or integrate with

-newer products, lack of ability of Court staff to address technical issues and to interface systems and data, and systems becoming obsolete and unmanageable if the Court waits too long to redesign and port to a new platform.
+Aging legacy IT systems and applications: failure of aging legacy systems and applications, evidenced by system downtime or failure, flexibility of systems to handle new requirements or integrate with newer products, lack of ability of Court staff to address technical issues and to interface systems and data, and systems becoming obsolete and unmanageable if the Court waits too long to redesign and port to a new platform.